-- 1) Street trees spaced as appropriate to the species, not to exceed 50 feet apart on the average; - 2) Shrubs, not to reach a height greater than three feet, six inches, spaced no more than five feet apart on the average; or - 3) Vegetative ground cover such as grass, wildflowers, or other landscape material to cover 100 percent of the exposed ground within two growing seasons.
-No bark mulch shall be allowed except under the canopy of low level shrubs. - e.
+1) Street trees spaced as appropriate to the species, not to exceed 50 feet apart on the average;

+2) Shrubs, not to reach a height greater than three feet, six inches, spaced no more than five feet apart on the average; or e.
 If over 50 percent of the lineal frontage of the main street or arterial adjacent to the development site comprises parking lot, the landscape strip between the right-of-way and parking lot shall be increased to 15 feet in width and shall include terrain variations (e.g., one-foot-high berm) plus landscaping.
-This extra requirement only applies to one street frontage. - f.
-A parking, loading, or service area which abuts a property line shall be separated from the property line by a landscaped area at least five feet in width and which shall act as a screen and noise buffer, and the adequacy of the screen and buffer shall be determined by the criteria set forth in CDC 55.100(C) and (D), except where shared parking is approved under CDC 46.050. - g.
-All areas in a parking lot not used for parking, maneuvering, or circulation shall be landscaped. - h.
-The landscaping in parking areas shall not obstruct lines of sight for safe traffic operation.
+This extra requirement only applies to one street frontage.